danbev/learning-python/README.md

 ```

 ### Package
 A package groups modules.
+A regular package is usually implemented as a
+directory containing an `__init__.py` file.
+When a package gets imported this
+file is executed.
-What gets exposed to a user when they import a package
+What gets exposed to a user when they import a package is controlled by the
-is controlled by the __init__.py file in the package.
+`__init__.py~ file in the package.

 Take a look at [example_package](src/example_package) and you'll find it has
 a `__init__.py` that exposes one function from the one module (but does not